jg1uaa/txf-dos/README.md

 ---
 ## Description

-A simple file transfer program for private LAN.
+A simple file transfer program for serial connection.

 ## Usage